Getting Started #3: Getting Acquainted with Fusebox

 For a full walkthrough on how to set up your Fusebox Full Player, check out Getting Started #7: Adding the Fusebox Full Player.

-Fusebox Track Player
+Fusebox Track Player (Pro Only)

 The Fusebox Track Player is pictured below.
 We refer to it as the "track" player because it is used for playing a single podcast episode or audio track at a time.
 This player is excellent for a podcast episode's show notes page, such as shown here for Fusebox subscriber Alice Agnello's podcast, Kids Are Grown, NOW WHAT? podcast.